 Time is of the essence after a bicycle accident, and it’s important that witness statements are promptly obtained; that video footage of the accident scene is taken and preserved; and that a full investigation of the occurrence is initiated early on.
 The unfortunate reality is that the insurance companies for the people who caused the accident will investigate the crash very quickly and work on “damage control.”
 The adjuster who is assigned to the claim will also try to contact you as soon as possible to obtain a recorded statement.
 You are NOT obligated to give such a statement (nor should you), as recorded statements and interviews are for the insurance company’s benefit – not yours.

 While most drivers generally watch out for other vehicles, they tend not to pay as much attention to bicyclists and motorcyclists.
 Accidents involving people on bicycles and motorcycles are also generally much more serious, since the riders have far less protection than occupants who are wearing their seatbelts inside motor vehicles.

-In one of the many bicycle cases Mr. Achrem handled, an off-duty Henderson police officer was riding her bike along Boulder Highway, in Henderson, NV when a motor vehicle suddenly came out of a driveway without stopping.
-Although she braked as quickly as she could, the bike struck the left front of the vehicle and the police officer flew over it, shattering several bones in the process.
+In one of the many bicycle cases Mr. Achrem handled, an off-duty Henderson police officer was riding her road bike along Boulder Highway, in Henderson, Nevada when a motor vehicle suddenly came out of a driveway without stopping.
+Although she braked as quickly as she could, the bicycle struck the left front of the vehicle and the police officer flew over it, shattering several bones in the process.
 Mr. Achrem was able to obtain the full policy limits from both the vehicle owner’s insurance company and his own client’s carrier.

 Before you give a statement to anyone after an accident, you should speak with an experienced personal injury attorney first.
 At Edward J. Achrem & Associates, the consultation is always free and we can usually tell you over the phone if you have a good case.
 If you need our help, dial (702) 734-3936.
 If you’re outside Nevada, dial (888) 734-6789.